szym10on/network-at-home/README.md

 ## Types and categories of things used for a network.

+**`There are a lot of type of cables, routers, hubs or other things that the network is made of.`**

 1. Ethernet cables:<br>

-If you want, you can just choose the latest Cat number (8 at the moment) for future-proofing and not worry about the rest.
-Or, you could take a look at what each Category is suitable for in our handy list below:
+_If you want, you can just choose the latest Cat number (8 at the moment) for future-proofing and not worry about the rest.
+Or, you could take a look at what each Category is suitable for in our handy list below:_

 - Cat 1 to 5:<br>
 Skipping these categories because they are very old, technically not even official Ethernet standards, and they have been discontinued or are too slow to be usable.